“Flip Flop Philanthropy”

 Then I came back to New Orleans and enrolled in a business plan course at Tulane and I had basically a forty-person class, all college students, where Feelgoodz was the basis of discussion every day.
-Through that I learned that this model was a new model but that it was being reliably accepted by many businesses.
+Through that I learned that this model was a new model, but that it was being reliably accepted by many businesses.
 I started researching and realized that this is not just my thinking and my gut; there are lots of other people out there thinking like that too.
-That's Social Entrepreneurship.
-I saw that most companies out there were not-for-profit and I thought, why can't there be more for profit social businesses out there?
-So that's why I wanted to carve our niche with Feelgoodz to become a progressive leader for a for-profit social enterprise model.
-I had that support group at Tulane and then that's when it happened.
+That’s social entrepreneurship.
+I thought, why can’t there be more for profit social businesses out there?
+So that’s why I wanted to carve our niche with Feelgoodz to become a progressive leader in a for-profit social enterprise model.
+I had that support group at Tulane and then that’s when it happened.
 I just made a decision.
-Let's just bring in a few hundred pairs.
-Let's go.
-Let's do it.
+Let’s just bring in a few hundred pairs.
+Let’s go.
+Let’s do it.
 And took it from there.

 What has it been like to forge larger partnerships with corporations?
 How do you balance your values with theirs?

 The key to that is simply learning what that relationship is going to look like.
 Whatever relationship you are going to have with that other company, make sure that both parties spell out what that it is going to look like from beginning to end to make sure there are clear expectations.
 Through that process you’ll learn if it’s a good partnership fit or not.